Hong Kong Photography Locations – A Guide to the Best Photo Spots

 Tung Wan Beach on the east side is a popular spot for windsurfers and you can kick back for lunch in the Cheung Chau Windsurfing Centre, a simple little café with great views and a laid back vibe.
 Once a year on or around the Buddha’s birthday, the island celebrates the infamous Bun Festival with huge 60ft towers covered in buns set up for the ‘Bun Grabbing Contest’, street parades and colourful markets, a great time of year to visit!

-Sha Tin isn’t on your typical tourist itinerary; it’s one of those places you feel lucky to be invited to witness, a historic world within a mega city.
-Beside the Shing Mun River are the always present high rise apartment buildings however beneath them are villages founded more than 400 years ago.
+Tsang Tai Uk isn’t on your typical tourist itinerary; it’s one of those places you feel lucky to be invited to witness, a historic world within a mega city.
+Beside the Shing Mun River are the always present high rise apartment buildings however beneath them are villages founded more than 150 years ago.

-Sha Tin Wai Village is a walled complex accessible through a small entrance you can only really find by peeking inside and hoping no one gets mad for you being there.
+Tsang Tai Uk, also known as Shan Ha Wai Village, is a walled complex accessible through a small entrance you can only really find by peeking inside and hoping no one gets mad for you being there.
 It really feels like you’re intruding into a world that the surrounding area left behind but most people are happy to see you exploring and smile as you pass their homes.

-Jump on the MTR East Rail Line which starts at Hung Hom Station in Kowloon and hop off at Sha Tin Wai Station.
-Nearby Che Kung Temple station is also worth exploring with the Che Kung Temple offering loads of photo opportunities!
+Jump on the MTR East Rail Line which starts at Hung Hom Station in Kowloon and hop off at Sha Tin Wai Station or nearby Che Kung Temple station is also worth exploring with the Che Kung Temple offering loads of photo opportunities!
+From Che Kung Temple Station it’s a beautiful and peaceful walk through lush parkland where houses have mini fields and crops growing.

 Stilt houses line the creek and provide an insight into this active fishing village.
 Most houses in this little community are built on the water and have a boat tied to the front so they can head out to sea and catch seafood goodies.
 Lining the small pathways through the village you’ll find a collection of salty treats if dried octopus, fish and odd sea creatures are your thing.